VDA5050/VDA5050/VDA5050_EN_V1.md

 #### <a name="Noe"></a> 6.1.3 Notation of enumerations

-Enumerations are basically in large letters.
+Enumerations must be written in uppercase.
 This includes keywords such as the states of the actions (WAITING, FINISHED, etc...) or values of the "direction" field (LEFT, RIGHT, 443MHZ, etc...).